vidyar/glowcrypt/README.md

 Building
 --------
 Glowcrypt is written in java and uses ant for building.
-You will need the Java Developlent Toolkit and Apache ant installed to build Glowcrypt.
+You will need the Java Development Toolkit and Apache ant installed to build Glowcrypt.